chasef07/SkiGudauri/replit.md

 ## Overview

 This is a Next.js 14 application optimized for Vercel deployment, showcasing a luxury ski chalet rental business in Gudauri, Georgia.
-The application serves as a marketing website and booking inquiry system, featuring real-time weather data, an image gallery, FAQ section, and contact form functionality.
-Successfully migrated from React SPA to Next.js on January 19, 2025.
+The application serves as a marketing website and booking inquiry system, featuring modern 2025 UI/UX best practices including parallax scrolling, glassmorphism effects, sticky navigation with scrollspy, trust signals, and location mapping.
+Successfully enhanced with premium design on January 19, 2025.

 ## User Preferences